top of page

 Pathogenes

-Pathogenes mission is to develop patent protected technologies for the diagnosis and treatment of parasitic diseases.
+Pathogenes is a consulting company with a mission to develop molecular tools for the diagnosis and treatment of animal diseases.

 Original on Transparent.png